Vinyl Merry Christmas + Holly Transoms with Cricut Expression & Gypsy

 First, I created the Merry Christmas sentiment using Lyrical Letters and welded it with my Gypsy.
 You could use Design Studio to do this too.
 I made my design almost 2 feet long, so I used my 12×24 Cricut cutting mat.

+I cut this vinyl backwards so I could apply it to the inside of my back door.
+It looks better if you put it on the outside, so that’s what I did when I cut vinyl for the front door.
 Remember when I told you about weeding vinyl?
 Well, below I’ve done that again.
 Removing the excess vinyl is called weeding.
 You can just peel it up and pull it off with your fingers, but go slow”ish”.
 This isn’t like removing a band-aid really fast or anything.
 Keep scissors or a razor nearby for cutting away vinyl if you find yourself in a sticky mess.

 In my last vinyl post about snowflakes for my back door, I didn’t use transfer tape.
 I put each snowflake on after pulling it straight from the mat.
 That wouldn’t be the easiest way to adhere long lettering like this, so I used transfer tape.
-You put the sticky side down over the vinyl after you weed it, peeling off the grid paper backing.

-I also made this cutie little holly sprig using the Joys of the Season cartridge .
+I also made this cutie little holly sprig using the Joys of the Season cartridge.
 I LOVE the way it turned out.
 I used brown, green and red vinyl to create this multi-layer.
 I just put each layer on the other until it was complete.

 Here’s one door that I did.
 I had not applied the holly at this point.
 Also, I was standing in pouring rain to get this photo, so that’s why everything looks like it’s melting.